 As with anything else, hot tub ozonators have several pros and cons too:

-- You get to save a lot of money on unnecessary and expensive chemicals which could irritate your skin and eyes if overused.
+- You get to save a lot of money on unnecessary and expensive chemicals, which could irritate your skin and eyes if overused.

 - The ozone can damage your hot tub cover, even if the ozone being released is mild.
 You will have to take the cover out for a few hours every week to increase its life.
-Alternately, you can also buy a floating blanket to protect your cover.
+Alternately, you can also buy a light blanket to protect your cover.

 How to Install an Ozonator?

-Most new hot tubs come equipped with a setting in case you want to install an ozonator.
-It should have all the necessary outlets to mount and plug in your ozonator.
+Most new hot tubs come equipped with a setting in case you want to install an Ozonator.
+It should have all the necessary outlets to mount and plug in your Ozonator.
 If not, check your hot tub’s manual to see if there’s a workaround.
 You may need to get some additional plumbing work done.
-The following are the steps for installing an ozonator, but before you attempt to install the device, ensure it is the correct voltage for your hot tub:
+The following are the steps for installing an Ozonator, but before you attempt to install the device, ensure it is the correct voltage for your hot tub:

 Mount the Ozonator